Wafermine™ contains the non-opioid drug Ketamine

-Wafermine™ is intended for the management of moderate to severe pain and provides a useful alternative to opioid analgesia.
-Ketamine, the active ingredient in Wafermine™, has been shown to reduce hyperalgesia (the heightened sensitivity to pain) that occurs in many pain states and also through long-term usage of opioids.
+Ketamine has been shown to be effective for the management of moderate to severe pain and provides a useful alternative to opioid analgesia.
+Ketamine, has also been shown to reduce hyperalgesia (the heightened sensitivity to pain) that occurs in many pain states and also through long-term usage of opioids.
 When used with opioids, ketamine has also been shown to have a dose-sparing effect on the amount of opioid analgesia required.

 All subjects were administered with Wafermine™ 25mg sublingually (SL) and ketamine solution 10mg intravenously (IV) on two separate occasions.